cacttus/xerxes/README.md

 *Overview*

 The Xerxes build system is a free distributed build system for C++ projects that mimics the IncrediBuild build system.
+The goal of this project is to speed up large C++ compilations by distributing the C++ files across multiple computers, similar to Linux's distcc.

 The sytem works with MSBuild and is created to run in a Visual Studio environment on Windows.
 The software package contains a graphical user interface and three applications: client application, server application, and build coordinator.
+The applications run over TCP/IP on a local network and can be configured to run over the internet.

 *Screenshots*